ClintH/interactivity/data/jsonbin/README.md

 # jsonbin

 Demonstrates saving data to JSONbin and fetching it again.
+It's necessary to sign up for an account and make an [API Key](https://jsonbin.io/api-keys), and set that to `jsonBinKey`.

 Try adding some fruits, and then click 'Save to server'.
 Reload the page and you'll see the previously saved fruits appear.